ariktheone/nlp-quiz-summarizer/README.md

 ## 🚀 Overview

 **Smart Summary Quiz** is an AI-powered web app that transforms any text, document, or article into concise summaries and interactive quizzes.
 Upload files, paste text, or enter URLs—get instant summaries and test your knowledge with MCQs!

 ---

+## ✨ Features

+- **Text, File, and URL Input:** Summarize and quiz any content.
+- **AI-Powered Summarization:** Uses HuggingFace Transformers for high-quality summaries.
+- **Quiz Generation:** Instantly generates MCQs from your content.
+- **Interactive Quiz:** Answer questions, get instant feedback, and see your score.
+- **History Tracking:** All your summaries and quiz attempts are saved for review.
+- **Responsive UI:** Beautiful, animated, and mobile-friendly interface.
+- **Accessibility:** Keyboard navigation and screen reader support.
+- **Open Source:** 100% free and open for contributions.

+---